DataHaskell/docs/_posts/2016-10-19-current-environment.md

 - Gaussian processes
   - HasGP - [hackage](https://hackage.haskell.org/package/HasGP) : Gaussian processes for regression and classification, based on the Laplace approximation and Expectation Propagation.

+- Kalman filtering
+  - kalman - [hackage](https://hackage.haskell.org/package/kalman) : Linear, extended and unscented Kalman filters are provided, along with their corresponding smoothers.
+Furthermore, a particle filter and smoother is provided.
+  - estimator - [hackage](https://hackage.haskell.org/package/estimator) : The goal of this library is to simplify implementation and use of state-space estimation algorithms, such as Kalman Filters.
+The interface for constructing models is isolated as much as possible from the specifics of a given algorithm, so swapping out a Kalman Filter for a Bayesian Particle Filter should involve a minimum of effort.
+This implementation is designed to support symbolic types, such as from sbv or ivory.
+As a result you can generate code in another language, such as C, from a model written using this package; or run static analyses on your model.

 <h4 id="rl">Reinforcement learning</h4>